 3. It can drive users to take an action

 You can use targeted email marketing to promote a special or deal you’re running, encourage people to sign up for your newsletter, nurture leads, or even drive them to visit your business.
 The best targeted email marketing campaigns are built around specific goals that encourage customers to take action.

 4. It keeps your business top of mind

 In addition to using email marketing to drive your audience to take an action, you can also send educational information that presents you as a leader in your industry.
 This positions your business as a resource and can help you stay top of mind with your audience, leading them to contact you when they need a business in your industry.

 One complaint many marketers and business owners have with various marketing strategies is the inability to track and measure success.
 With targeted email marketing, however, you don’t have that problem.

-You can see a number of important and helpful marketing metrics, including:
+You can see a number of important and helpful email marketing kpis, including: